ssande7/i3-companion/README.md

 ### Pipes

-Named glob patterns that match the named pipe(s) of the status bar(s).
+Named glob patterns that match the named pipe(s) of the status bar(s), or shell commands for message passing (eg. `polybar-msg`).
 If multiple modules use the same bar, only a single entry should be used for best results.

+> **NOTE:** If the pipe is of type `SHELL`, then any message passed to it will
+> first be split into arguments following the UNIX shell rules.
+Be sure to
+> include any quotes and/or escape characters as needed.

 Format:
 ```toml